hyphanet/plugin-WebOfTrust/STYLE.md

   The reviewer then merges it with `git merge --ff-only ...` in order to **not** create a merge commit of their own: Duplicate merge commits would make the git history very unreadable.
-  To signal to the reviewer that this approach has been followed, include the following message in the PR: `Please merge with '--ff-only' into BRANCH_NAME.`
+  To signal to the reviewer that this approach has been followed, include the following message in the PR: `IMPORTANT: As requested by the style guideline, this already includes a merge commit!
+  Thus please merge with '--ff-only' into BRANCH_NAME to not create a nested duplicate merge commit!`